 To submit the assignment, teams should build a single tar gzip archive file that contains all project source code in a main project directory.
-This could be the Netbeans project folder.
-In the project directory there should be two directories for the Docker containers: docker\server and docker\client.
+This could be a tar gzip archive of the entire Netbeans project folder.
+In the project directory there should be two directories for the Docker containers: docker_server and docker_client.
 The folders must be updated to include your GenericNode.jar file and they must support building a functioning TCP, UDP, and/or RMI server container.
+A readme.txt file should be included.
+The file should indicate the Language, Language version (e.g. Java 8 or Java 11), as well as the Integrated Development Environment used if any.
+The readme.txt should describe how to compile your source code and produce a working JAR file (if Java).
+If developing in another language, the readme.txt will describe how to compile and deploy all source code.